Ole2g/Ole2g/README.md

 - 👋 Hi, I’m @Ole2g
 - 👀 I’m interested in paiting and blockchain
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and javascipt
 - 💞️ I’m looking to collaborate on game projects
 - 📫 How to reach me, you can find me on twitter @Olegbas123 and discord : olegg#5110